In a market with more buyers than sellers, you are going to run into competition on homes you are writing offers on.

 In this case, offer 3 has stated that they will beat any other offer by $6,000 instead of $1,000.
 So they beat offer 2’s max of $538,000 by $6,000, bringing offer 3 to $544,000.

 Again, the other terms of other contracts will obviously play a roll.
-But $6,000 starts to tip the seller toward offer 3 even if the other terms are not quite as favorable.
+But $6,000 may just start to tip the seller toward offer 3 even if the other terms are not quite as favorable.

 Every offer situation is fluid.
 But the more money you beat the other offers by the more likely you will be to win even if another offer has more favorable terms for the seller.